safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ### Initialize the Safe Core SDK

 The [Safe Core SDK](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-core-sdk) library only interacts with the [Safe contracts](https://github.com/gnosis/safe-contracts).
-Because of that, we need to select one Ethereum library between [web3.js](https://web3js.readthedocs.io/) and [ethers.js](https://docs.ethers.io/v5/) to interact with the blockchain.
+Because of this, we need to select one Ethereum library: [web3.js](https://web3js.readthedocs.io/) or [ethers.js](https://docs.ethers.io/v5/).

 * **Using ethers.js**

-  We can use the class `EthersAdapter` from `@gnosis.pm/safe-core-sdk` as a wrapper of `ethers.js`.
+  We can use the class `EthersAdapter` from `@gnosis.pm/safe-core-sdk` as the wrapper for `ethers.js`.

   ```js
   import { EthersAdapter } from '@gnosis.pm/safe-core-sdk'